UniversalDependencies/docs/_hy/feat/Voice.md

 Between active and passive.
 Needed also for the reflexive and reciprocal verbs (traditionally called medio-passiv); in this case, the form is marked with infix _-վ-_ (but the lemma is tagged as non-reflexive, non-reciprocal).

 Note, that there is a not large set of middle voice verbs marked with passive infix _-վ-_ (so-called passivizied middle verbs).
-Although these forms are morphologically very close to the passive and do not have morphologically related non-marked counterparts, they are tagged `Voice=Mid`.
+These forms are morphologically very close to the passive and do not have morphologically related non-marked counterparts, they are tagged `Voice=Mid`.
 If there is a morphologically related non-marked counterpart, than the two verbs are represented by different lemmas.

 #### Examples